 Australia and Iceland established diplomatic relations on 17 April 1984.
 Australia's relations with Iceland are friendly with whaling the only major issue of disagreement.
-Iceland rejoined the International Whaling Commission in 2002 after having left the organisation in 1992.
-There is a small Icelandic community in Australia, with around 930 Australians claiming Icelandic ancestry according to the 2011 census.
+Iceland re-joined the International Whaling Commission in 2002 after having left the organisation in 1992.
+According to the 2016 census, almost 1,100 Australians claim Icelandic ancestry.

 In August 2008, Australia and Iceland, together with the United States, signed a Memorandum of Understanding on cooperation in geothermal technology.

 The Australian Ambassador to Iceland is accredited from Denmark.
 The Icelandic Ambassador to China has non-resident accreditation to Australia.
 Iceland has Honorary Consulates in Sydney and Melbourne.

-In April 2016, Iceland’s Ambassador to Australia, Mr Stefan Skjaldarson, presented his credentials to the Governor-General on Thursday 7 April and held bilateral meetings in Canberra and Sydney.
-In October 2002, Australia’s Minister for Communications, Information Technology and the Arts, Senator the Hon Richard Alston, visited Iceland and met President Grímsson.
+In April 2016, Iceland’s Ambassador to Australia, Mr Stefan Skjaldarson, presented his credentials to the Governor-General and held bilateral meetings in Canberra and Sydney.
+In October 2002, Australia’s Minister for Communications, Information Technology and the Arts, Senator the Hon Richard Alston, visited Iceland and met then President Grímsson.